-Then Venice, and the Veneto, is a great choice.
-Italian Christmas tradition is at its very best in the Veneto .
+Planning on spending Christmas in Italy?
+Great idea and Venice, and the Veneto, should be your first your choice.
+Simply put Italian Christmas tradition is at its very best in the Veneto.

 Of course very best of all is Venice.
 The traditional atmosphere, wonderful concerts and the Christmas Mass in St. Mark's Basilica are all truly unforgettable experiences.

-If you are visiting one of the ski resorts then have a look at our ski guide here.
+Visiting one of the ski resorts?
+Have a look at our ski guide here.

 If you aren't interested in skiing this Christmas then Venice and Verona are the Veneto’s most popular Christmas choices...

 Venice at Christmas time is truly magical.
 The misty grey weather makes Venice hauntingly beautiful and absolutely enchanting.

 Canals seem to belong, once again, to those long lost centuries past and ancient palaces seem to float upon white clouds.
 Ancient history and magical kingdoms meet in a delightful experience you'll never forget.